The Art House is a social centre and performance venue in the heart of Southampton.

 Food and drink

-At community cafe events there will be vegan food available with gluten-free options and allergy information.
+At community cafe events there will be vegan soup available with allergy information.
 Some performance events will have the option to preorder food or snacks available.
 We will generally have cakes, light snacks like crisps, nuts and chocs available (all vegan).
 Please do not bring your own food to events unless it is a food sharing event (unless you have strict dietary requirements or are feeding small children, in which case it is fine to do so).

 We have a licenced bar, speciality coffees, tea in proper pots and a range of soft drinks.
 All drinks are vegan-friendly.
 Please note that we are a challenge 25 space and will ask for ID if you look 25 or younger!
 We will also not serve alcohol anyone who is already intoxicated, or who is behaving in a way that makes others in the space feel less safe.